 Ten miles off the coast of northern Morocco, the helicopter tilts to circumnavigate Desirée.
 The men aboard hang out of the open fuselage, and cheerfully wave and smile.
 I release my breath.
 They take out their mobile phones and take photos of us.
 We raise our arms and wave back, and off they go.

 Our details are relayed to a nearby Moroccan Navy ship.
 We have them in sight but they are not on the AIS.
-As they approach we can see each other on deck with binoculars.
+As they approach we can see each other on deck with our marine binoculars.
 We study one another, holding our course.
 After determining we are not a threat, the ship alters its course.
 That is our first welcome to Morocco.

 Mohammedia is on the bow.
 A port city placed between Rabat and Casablanca, it is the centre of Morocco’s petroleum industry and a well established point of entry.
 We chose it because we wanted to explore Casablanca, 16 miles further south.